 Aerodactyl: Seafolk Village

 Call it a quirky defect, but in Pokémon Sun and Moon, Pokemon cannot hide because all the different creatures willingly expose themselves.
-Just take the case of Aerodactyl, who has his cover blown by Seafold Village inhabitants.
-You simply have to find townsmen in one of the village homes that look like Huntail to tell you where he is, and you’ve got him for free.
-Go figure.
+Just take the case of Aerodactyl, who has his cover blown by Seafolk Village inhabitants.
+Once you find the trainer in the Huntail boat, he’ll give you Aerodactyl for free, no strings attached.
+It’s definitely worth the trip to catch this Pokemon.

 Dhelmise: Seafolk Village